-An insurance claims adjuster will come up with the actual cash value, or pre-crash value, of the car, says Carroll Lachnit, features editor at Edmunds.com.
+An insurance claims adjuster will come up with the actual cash value, or precrash value, of the car, says Carroll Lachnit, features editor at Edmunds.com.
 It will be based on mileage, condition, standard features, extras on the car such as a sunroof, and where you live.
 Sales tax, title and registration fees also will be included in the actual cash value.

 If repair costs approach 50 percent of a car's value, that's typically the threshold for when a car will be totaled, Lachnit says.
 Some appraisers aim for 80 percent.

 Not at first.
 Since you don't technically own the car if it's not paid off, your lender will be paid first and you'll get any balance.
 If the car is worth less than you owe, you still have to pay off the loan.
 If liability is clear and not much investigation is needed, you should get a check in a few days, says Kip Diggs, a spokesman for State Farm Insurance.
 If liability is unclear, it can take longer.

-5. Am I covered for a rental car?
+3. Am I covered for a rental car?

-A week's car rental is typical after an accident, but check with your insurance agent -- before you get in an accident -- to see how long you'd be covered if your car is totaled.
+A week's car rental is typical after an accident, but check with your insurance agent — before you get in an accident — to see how long you'd be covered if your car is totaled.

-6. Can I keep my totaled car?
+4. Can I keep my totaled car?

 Probably, but it's not a good idea.
 No matter how much you love your car, keeping a totaled car that can't be fixed can create hassles with trying to drive it or sell it.
 By law, the car must be branded as "totaled," meaning that any new owner must be made aware of that fact on the car title.

-7. What if I disagree with the assessment?
+5. What if I disagree with the assessment?